Est. 2026 · Indigenous-Led · Canada

 The Nation Owns What Gets Built

-The local First Nation holds majority ownership permanently.
-House of Kanada earns fees only and exits equity.
+The local First Nation and HOK National own the campus permanently.
+House of Kanada earns fees only — never equity.
 The project joins the national network — generating revenue, employment, and intergenerational wealth for the Nation.
 Forever.

 06